OCEAN Personality Types

 • Agreeable individuals might prefer community-driven or altruistic brand messaging.

-• Consumers with higher neuroticism levels may respond to reassurance, safety, or stability cues.
+• Consumers with higher levels of neuroticism may respond to cues of reassurance, safety, or stability.

 Marketers increasingly combine OCEAN insights with digital targeting tools, creating personality-based audience segments and tailoring content to align with psychological drivers.
 This approach goes beyond simply knowing who the customer is to understanding how they think and feel.